Nico Carstens: Career

 Carstens' most famous song "Zambezi" became a world hit and has been recorded by artists such as Eddie Calvert, Acker Bilk, Bert Kaempfert, The Shadows, James Last, Chet Atkins, Floyd Cramer and Johnny Dankworth.
 In 1982, The Piranhas took it to number 17 in the UK.
 Other versions of Carstens' compositions have been recorded by Horst Wende, Henri René, Geoff Love and bands in Australia, Italy and Poland.

 Carstens wrote and performed music which spanned the various cultures of South Africa.
 He drew inspiration from various sources, including Cape Malay, Black Township and indigenous South African sounds and combined them to form a unique sound and style.

 Since forming his own band at age 24, Carstens had composed more than 2000 songs and recorded over 90 albums which have sold over 2 million copies in South Africa.
 He did performances all over South Africa, Namibia, Mozambique, Zimbabwe and Botswana as well as at the Nantes Festival in France and he appeared on Musikantenstadl for ORF in 1997.

-Black influence

-Accordionist and songwriter Nico Carstens, with his commercially successful hits of the 1950s and 1960s, such as "Zambesi" (1953) and "Hasie" (1950), navigated a complex musical landscape that both embraced and obscured black influences.
-In the context of apartheid-era South Africa, where the everyday experience was marked by racial segregation, Carstens's music reflected a broader societal disavowal of black culture within the realm of commercial sound recording.